 How Extra Income Helped My Wife and I

-Extra income played a huge role on our journey to pay off my wife’s $80,000+ of student loan debt.
+Extra income played a huge role in our journey to pay off my wife’s $80,000+ of student loan debt.
 My wife ended up picking up some extra overtime shifts at work that paid very nicely.
 I ended up turning my cheap hobby into some pretty nice income here on my blog.

 Without this extra income, I’d say we’d easily have to spend a couple more years paying down debt.
 Instead, we’re student loan debt free.
-It was totally worth the time to earn the extra income.
+It was totally worth the time to earn extra income.